docker-rpm-builder/docker-rpm-builder/README.md

 # News

+**IMPORTANT:** I'm about to migrate all the rpm/deb repositories to bintray.
+Check out this page, the next release will be on bintray only; using a9f.eu will result in some HTTP Error (I haven't chosen which one yet).
+I don't know whether I'm able to send a redirect, because the bintray repo will require a different public key for verification.

-See the [News Page](https://github.com/alanfranz/docker-rpm-builder/wiki/News) for the latest news.
+See the [News Page](NEWS.md) for all the latest news.

 See also [FPM within Docker](https://github.com/alanfranz/fpm-within-docker) - an alternative way of building RPMs and DEBs that could make things even easier for you.